Vatsalparsaniya/ML_Knowledge/Generative Adversarial Networks/README.md

 </p>

 After several steps of training, if G and D have enough capacity, they will reach point at which the discriminator is unable to differentiate between the two distributions, i.e. D(x) = <sup>1</sup>&frasl;<sub>2</sub>.
-That means the Generator has suceeded in creating realistic samples from our domain.
+That means the Generator has succeeded in creating realistic samples from our domain.

 <p align="center">
   <img src="example.png"><br>